How to Have a Free Wedding

 If we can all remember that a wedding is not supposed to be only about the brides, but about how two souls are united by the holy sacrament of matrimony, then it would be easier to stick with the needs and not the wants.

-Congratulations for getting engaged!
-Now go plan that free wedding!
+Congratulations on getting engaged!
+Now, go plan that free wedding!